Skip to main content

 Integrate Deload Weeks into Your Program

-Deload weeks are a non-negotiable component of a sustainable training plan, allowing your body to fully recover and supercompensate without completely stopping training.
+Deload weeks are a required component of a sustainable training plan, allowing your body to fully recover and supercompensate without completely stopping training.
 Typically implemented every 4-6 weeks, a deload involves reducing your training volume by 40-60% while maintaining roughly 60-70% of your typical intensity.
 For instance, if you usually do 3 sets of 10 reps at 100 kg, during a deload week you might do 2 sets of 6 reps at 70 kg.
 This allows for psychological and physiological recovery, repairing microtrauma and replenishing glycogen stores without detraining.

 Use your deload week to focus on technique refinement, active recovery, and mobility work, turning a period of reduced stress into an opportunity for skill development and enhanced flexibility.